 Interstate 275 connects Harrison with Cincinnati to the east, Indiana to the west, Kentucky and the Cincinnati/Northern Kentucky International Airport to the south, and links two other major Interstates, I-75 and I-71.
 Primarily a residential community, several important industrial firms are located near the area.
-In 1804 a Revolutionary War soldier from New York made the first purchase of acreage in the area, although at that time there were at least a half dozen log homes already built and occupied.
 Interstate 74 divides the area and soon after the construction of this major highway, families from more densely populated areas east of Harrison contributed to the development of newer communities to the south of I-74.
-The north remains primarily homes on larger lots, with some developments restricted to at least five acre tracts.
+The north remains primarily homes on larger lots, with some developments restricted to at least five-acre tracts.

 Cincinnati, Hamilton and Lawrenceburg hospitals serve the Harrison area, and Mercy Franciscan Medi-Center - Harrison puts a paramedic unit and air care in the immediate area.
 Numerous physicians, dental, optical offices and a medical lab are situated in Harrison and the Bright Health Center and Ludlow Hill Clinic are nearby.

-The area is served by several shopping plazas, including Tall Oaks and Crossroads Plaza.
-Additional strip centers are currently under development.
+The area is served by several shopping plazas, including Tall Oaks and Crossroads Plaza as well as other shopping strip centers.
 Restaurants, pharmacies, barbers and beauticians, child care centers, sport shops, jewelers and grocery supermarkets are among the services available in Harrison.
 Excellent shopping facilities are located approximately 15 minutes east in western Cincinnati.

 Locally owned and franchised, national-brand restaurants are located in Harrison.
 Whether you are hungry for Greek, Mexican, Korean or Italian cuisine, you will be satisfied with your options in Harrison.